 You are here

-If you already do a podcast or other actual-play series, live or not, please consider yourself invited to discuss it here by embedding a link as a topic.
+If you already do a podcast or other actual-play series, live or not, please consider yourself invited to embed a link as a topic.

 For games in design, i.e., playtesting - yes, go right ahead, that's welcome too.
 For consulting sessions with me, which is different, see the Consulting page.

 This photo shows the character Laura Wolf, as played by Ava Layevska, in the Mexican TV series Yankee.
 I was a couple episodes in when she just seemed so familiar to me, and then a bit later, I said, “Ah ha, not because of some other TV or movie character, but because that is Shining Star!”

 This post is about our experience with Blades in the Dark.
 The cool things, the problems we run with and the dialectics with the player's psychology.

 A little while ago, I got excited and offered a "first come first served" hero creation session at the Kickstarter.
 Keith was the first, but since he was followed within microseconds by 11 others, I got more excited and said they could participate too.
 So Keith and I did two sessions to create Nebula, who began as a Starfire expy and rapidly became her own hero just as the rules are intended to encourage, and I conducted some email dialogues with six other people.

 A friend of ours kindly GMs his variation of The Sugar Hill Invasion (by Fainting Goat Games) for Icons.

 Check out our character generation session at: https://youtu.be/YFp69b8CRyI